2011 – Junior Safety Award

 5. Go on a hazard-identification walk along a local hiking trail, bike trail, or horse trail.

-This badge should go where #10 is stated on the GSUSA Uniform Guide.
+This Safety pin should go where #10 is stated on the GSUSA Uniform Guide.

 Image Credit from GSUSA Uniform Guide